-To do this vital work, the Lung Association will identify and engage key partners to share and discuss goals, as well as identify and recruit schools to participate in assessment, education, and training opportunities that meet their needs.
-These partnerships will help create unique Lung Friendly plans for each school.
+The Lung Association will work with key partners to share and discuss goals, as well as identify and recruit schools to participate in assessment, education, and training opportunities that meet their needs.
+These partners will help create unique Lung Friendly plans for each school.

-- Might be willing to serve as partners to guide the project
+- Individuals willing to serve as partners to guide the project

 Connect with us!

-The American Lung Association’s Montana-specific training and practical application, providing Early Childhood Educators and organizations serving low-income parents with trained and resources about the harms and common misconceptions of environmental aerosol and smoke from commercial tobacco products.
-No cost to participate.
+The American Lung Association’s Montana-specific ONE Step program offers training and practical application exercises designed to empower Early Childhood Educators and organizations serving low-income parents with the information and resources they need to help protect young children from secondhand smoke and aerosol from commercial tobacco products.
+There is no cost to participate.
 Training benefits include:

-- Gaining knowledge and tools to talk with parents about the effects of secondhand smoke, secondhand e-cigarette aerosol, and secondhand marijuana smoke
+- Exploring how to engage effectively with parents and guardians about the effects of secondhand smoke, secondhand e-cigarette aerosol, and secondhand marijuana smoke

 - Understanding the importance of maintaining a home free of commercial tobacco and marijuana smoke, and aerosol from electronic smoking devices

-- Encouraging “no smoking/no vaping” approach and practices in air shared with children and adults
+- Encouraging “no smoking/no vaping” practices in any space shared with children

-- Learning about commercial tobacco cessation available in Montana
+- Learning about commercial tobacco cessation resources available in Montana

-Kickin' Asthma is an asthma self-management education program for kids ages 11-16 (grades 6-10) that empowers them through a fun and interactive approach to asthma self-management.
-Kickin’ Asthma includes different learning techniques suitable for teen-aged kids and highlights self-management practices, such as recognizing triggers and proper medication use.
+Kickin' Asthma is an asthma self-management education program for kids ages 11-16.
 Certification is free to organization staff serving rural and tribal communities in Montana for a limited time.
+Learn more!